Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 ~ Pharming
 ~ smishing
 ~ Vishing
+		- Vishing is a specific type of **voice call attack** where attackers often use phone calls combined with other methods to deceive.
-~ Image-Based Attacks
+~ Phishing
+		- Phishing is a **broader term** that involves **deceptive attempts to obtain sensitive information**, **often via email** ~ Image-Based Attacks
-		- Image-based attacks use malicious images, such as JPEGs, PNGs, or GIFs, to exploit vulnerabilities in image processing software or embed malicious code in the image metadata.
+		- Image-based attacks use **malicious images**, such as **JPEGs, PNGs, or GIFs**, to exploit **vulnerabilities in image processing software** or **embed malicious code in the image metadata.**
 ~ Pretexting
-		- Pretexting uses a story to create a sense of trust with the victim.
+		- Pretexting **uses a story to create a sense of trust** with the victim.
 It makes it more likely that the victim will do what the attacker wants them to do.
 ~ Removable Device Attack
-		- Removable device attacks use devices such as USB drives, CDs, or DVDs to infect systems with malware or perform other malicious actions.
+		- Removable device attacks use devices such as **USB drives, CDs, or DVD**s to infect systems with malware or perform other malicious actions.
 ~ File-Based Attacks
-		- File-based attacks use malicious files, such as executables, documents, or archives, to infect systems with malware or perform other malicious actions.
+		- File-based attacks use malicious files, such as **executables, documents, or archives**, to infect systems with malware or perform other malicious actions.
-~ Static Code Analysis
+		- File-based pertains to threats arising from malicious content within standard files ~ Static Code Analysis
 ~ Sanction
 		- A sanction is a broader term that encompasses various penalties or restrictions imposed on individuals or entities for non-compliance or misconduct.